Irenyak1/openmrs-contrib-analyzecontributions/README.md

 node analyze-committers-for-year.js year [repo]
 ```

-6. The real analysis we want
+6. The real analysis we want (you may need to edit this file to set the correct YEAR constant)

 ```
-node analyze-committers.js [repo]
+node analyze-by-quarter.js
 ```

 Analytics with Kibana